 It Starts with the Olive Tree

 The olive tree is a magnificent tree, renewing itself each year with new shoots that spring forth from the root, it never really dies; rather, with care and pruning, it can continue to nourish generation upon generation for thousands of years.
-Indeed, some of the world’s oldest trees, those nestled in the hills near Verona in Italy, were first planted by the Romans and have been tended since those times by hand.
-The olives from those heirloom trees first tended by Romans, then by generations of hands through the middle ages, the Renaissance, surviving two world wars, are still pressed to make organic extra virgin olive oil that you can buy here from Jovial foods.
+Indeed, some of the world's oldest trees, those nestled in the hills near Verona in Italy, were first planted by the Romans and have been tended since those times by hand.
+The olives from those heirloom trees first tended by Romans, then by generations of hands through the middle ages, the Renaissance, surviving two world wars, are still pressed to make organic extra virgin olive oil.

 Spaced far apart in long rows against the terraced hills that surround the misty old-world city of Verona, these ancient olive trees grow.
 Ample space between rows of trees means that there is not only enough from for each tree to grow, but it also reduces the risk of potential pests and other threats to the olive trees.
 Modern groves, by contrasted, are planted in huge, gaping flat fields with trees positioned close to one another to maximize yield and to ease mechanized harvest, but when trees are positioned close together it leaves them more vulnerable to pests, and farmers use pesticides to mitigate the risk they pose.
 And Italian olive oil has been detained at US Ports in the past because it tested too high for pesticides (read more here).